 Just then, Tou’s mother stood up and declared that if they killed the fathers they would have to kill the women and children, too.
 “It’s so crazy how strong my mom was,” says Tou.
 “She was only 30, and leaving the only place she had ever known with five kids.”

 The bandits backed down, but not before stealing everything they could.
 Luckily for Tou, her parents had wisely sewn pockets into their undergarments and stashed enough money to start a new life.

 Thirteen months later, they migrated to the Philippines, and finally, when a church group in Indiana agreed to sponsor her family, they immigrated to America.
 “When we got off the airplane, my little brother and I were both crying.
 We had never flown before.
 We stepped off the airplane to a new life.”

-Tou Hendrix, Project Manager, has made the most of that new life, and here at the Lockwood Group we couldn’t be happier.
-She’s been working with us for several years, and you can rest assured that if she’s managing your project, she can handle anything you throw at her.
+Tou Hendrix, Project Manager has made the most of that new life, and here at the Lockwood Group we couldn’t be happier.
+She’s been a project manager with us for several years, and you can rest assured that if she’s managing your project, she can handle anything you throw at her.
 She’s just one of the many remarkable team members here at the Lockwood Group.